outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to bias error type structures: variable combinations/connections that should be disassociated

+  - organize list of solution automation workflows
+    - break problem into sub-problems, solve in isolation & merge into solution
+    - change problem into more solvable problem
+    - apply structures
+      - vectorize problem system, filling in missing components with generative functions as needed
+      - apply functions to move problem (origin) state to solution (target) state
+      - apply function input/output connections to connect problem input & solution output
+    - generate solution space first, then filter
+      - apply core structures of solutions to generate probable solutions
+      - apply core functions to generate possible solutions & then apply filters to reduce solution space
+    - apply filters first, then match with generatable solutions
+      - apply solution filters to reduce solution space
+      - apply structures of difference (what is not the solution) to filter solution space, then match to what core functions can generate as adjacent/accessible solutions
+    - apply solution structures (filters) & problem structures (errors, reductions) in parallel and connect in the middle

+  - generate solution automation workflows by applying workflows to other workflows

   - generative insight paths generating solution automation workflows

     - identify patterns in structures allocating structure (constants) & lack of structure (variation) in interface queries to find new insight paths
       - example:
         - variation (like variables) allocated to structure & info interfaces, & constants (like definitions) allocated to the intent/concept interfaces

     - identify patterns in connecting structures as core components of interface queries (build interface queries with interface-connecting structures)
       - examples:
         - intent & function interfaces are connected as metadata & trigger structures, so the triggering structure can be followed by the triggered structure in interface queries

     - identify patterns of finding/selecting interaction levels for an interface query
       - examples:
         - core functions linking these interfaces